Skip to main content

 This Catena-X data model is made available under the terms of the Creative Commons Attribution 4.0 International (CC-BY-4.0) license, which is available at Creative Commons.

-The license information is available in github.
+The license information is available inside the turtle file (*.ttl-file) on GitHub.

 3.2.4 IDENTIFIER OF SEMANTIC MODEL